 Get access to cloud-delivered protection

 Provide your device with access to the latest threat definitions and threat behavior detection in the cloud.
+This setting allows Microsoft Defender to get constantly updated improvements from Microsoft while you're connected to the internet.
+This will result in more accurately identifying, stopping, and fixing, threats.

 Send us files with automatic sample submission